nathandaven/bynathandaven/_CONTENT_/video/atlantas-parking-housing-crisis.md

 So walking around Atlanta, you really start to notice.
 Parking is everywhere.

 You might think the answer is simple: repeal minimum parking laws, and problem solved!
 There’s a nationwide movement pushing for such reform, which is a super important first step.
-This removes the baked in requirement for parking, which stalls small business, eats away at city financials, and just flat out looks ugly.[4](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-4-139320180)
+This removes the baked in requirement for parking, which stalls small business, eats away at city financials, and just flat out looks ugly.

 ![](/assets/video/atlantas-parking-housing-crisis/2Ff237c5dd-90b1-4c00-84ad-c4c82bcbb905_1920x1081.jpg)

 But as much as activists might yell this in your face online, parking minimums aren’t the silver bullet.
-For a long time now, Midtown Atlanta has had zero parking minimums.[5](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-5-139320180) So does Downtown.
+For a long time now, Midtown Atlanta has had zero parking minimums.
+So does Downtown.
 Or actually in any area of Atlanta within a .5 mile radius of a MARTA train station.
-[6](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-6-139320180)[7](https://nathandaven.substack.com/p/atlantas-parking-housing-crisis#footnote-7-139320180)

 ## Housing Affordability